 Assistant professor in the Biology Department at the Universidad Autónoma of Madrid.
 Ph.D in Paleontology, expert in Geographic Information Systems (GIS).

 Professor of anthropology and visual culture at New York University–Madrid, director of photography and film projects and founder of the visual research collective.

 Professor and Head of School of Arts at the Birminghan City University.
 Director of the Centre for Global Futures in Art, Design and Media.

-Researcher with a postdoctoral Fellowship in University of São Paulo.
+Researcher, curator and Assistant Professor at the Open University of Catalonia.
 Ph.D in Fine Arts from the Complutense University in Madrid.

 Professor of contemporary art history at the Ecole Normale Supérieure in Paris since 2007, she received the qualification to direct research (HDR) in 2015.